 The LP units held by the Land Trust are redeemable (refer to note 18).
 The Group has elected to reflect this transaction as 2 back-to-back transactions, (1) a recognition by the Group of a non-controlling interest for the LP units held by Land Trust, then (2) an immediate de-recognition of that non-controlling interest with recognition of a liability to redeem the Land Trust's unit.
-The discount to NAV of the sale proceeds, and the share of the Land Trust's net assets in the LP (\$58.4 million on transaction date), is reflected as a reduction in equity of \$14.1 million, refer to the Statement of Changes in Equity.
+The difference from the sale proceeds, and the share of the Land Trust's net assets in the LP (\$58.4 million on transaction date), is reflected as an equity adjustment (\$14.1 million), refer to the Statement of Changes in Equity.

-6 Investment properties
+Investment properties